jacobjojy1992/WalkMate-Prod/APIdoc.md

 When viewed in a Markdown renderer (like GitHub or VS Code's preview), this will display as a nicely formatted API documentation with proper headings, code blocks, and structure.

+## Summary of Phase 3 Completion

+With these steps completed, you have now:
+1. Built a fully functional Express backend with TypeScript
+2. Created a PostgreSQL database with Prisma ORM
+3. Implemented controllers for user and walk operations
+4. Added proper error handling
+5. Created a validation system for API requests
+6. Implemented database optimizations (indexes)
+7. Thoroughly tested all API endpoints
+8. Created comprehensive API documentation

+You are now truly ready to move on to Phase 4: Frontend-Backend Integration.
+This will involve creating an API service in your React/Next.js frontend to communicate with your backend API endpoints.